openstax/cnx-recipes/style-compiler-notes.md

 - If a _component is mispelled in the shapes, the framework fails silently.

 - Generally, implementing styles feels more complicated than needed.
 A flat CSS must be created first, if not, the process for creating one selector/set of properties pairing is time consuming.
 Additionally, there isn't a way to create temporary values for testing purposes.
 A component and a shape must be created just to target one selector.

+- We don't support closures or access to variables in spaces, so trying to get reusability within a DESIGN is extremely difficult

+- If two spaces are nearly identical and we want to exchange a component deep in the tree, you have to repeat everything up to the point where you exchange the component which seems unecessary